Global markets see growth in oil prices | News.az

 - Economics

-On the London InterContinental Exchange Futures (ICE), Brent crude oil rose by $0.16, reaching a trading value of $88.58.
-Simultaneously, the price of Light crude oil at the New York Mercantile Exchange (NYMEX) increased by $0.17, reaching a standing value of $83.53.
+On the London InterContinental Exchange Futures (ICE), Brent crude oil rose by $0.52, reaching a trading value of $83.96.
+Simultaneously, the price of Light crude oil at the New York Mercantile Exchange (NYMEX) increased by $0.47, reaching a current value of $79.47.